ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/creating-document-store.dotnet.markdown

-# Client API: How to Create a Document Store
+﻿# Client API : How to Create a Document Store

-To create an instance of the `DocumentStore` you need to specify a list of URL addresses that point to RavenDB server nodes.

-{WARNING:Important}
+---
+{NOTE: }

+* The example code [below] shows a typical initialization of a document store.

+* After creating a `new DocumentStore()` object, apply all necessary configurations.
+Do not call `.initialize()` on a document store before it is fully configured.

+* We recommend that your `DocumentStore` instance implement the [singleton pattern] as demonstrated in the example code.
+  * This is because creating more than one document store is resource intensive, and should not be necessary in most cases
+  * The document store is thread safe

+* Include a **list of URLs** to RavenDB servers.
+These servers should all be nodes of the same cluster.

+{WARNING: }
 Do not open a `DocumentStore` using URL addresses that point to nodes outside your cluster.
 {WARNING/}

+* Apply any other configurations to the document store, such as:
+  * Passing it an [authentication certificate]
+  * Selecting the [default database] that you want this document store to operate on
+  * Setting the [conventions]

+* Finally, call `.initialize()` to begin using the document store.

-{CODE document_store_creation@ClientApi\CreatingDocumentStore.cs /}
+{CODE document_store_holder@ClientApi\CreatingDocumentStore.cs /}

-This will instantiate a communication channel between your application and the local RavenDB server instance.
+{NOTE/}

 ##Initialization